evanw/esbuild/README.md

 This is a hobby project that I wrote over the 2019-2020 winter break.
 I believe that it's relatively complete and functional.
 However, it's brand new code and probably has a lot of bugs.
 It also hasn't yet been used in production by anyone.
 Use at your own risk.

-Also keep in mind that this doesn't currently do any lowering to e.g. ES6 or ES5.
-All syntax is passed through unmodified so the latest JavaScript features won't work in older browsers.
-This is easy to add but I haven't gotten to it yet.
+Also keep in mind that this doesn't have complete support for lowering modern language syntax to earlier language versions.
+Right now only class fields and the nullish coalescing operator are lowered.

 I don't personally want to run a large open source project, so I'm not looking for contributions at this time.